 Zhou dynasty - Wikipedia

-The Zhou dynasty ([ʈʂóʊ]; Chinese: 周) [c] was a royal dynasty of China that existed for 789 years from c.
-1046 BC until 256 BC, the longest of all dynasties in Chinese history.
+The Zhou dynasty (/ dʒ oʊ / JOH) was a royal dynasty of China that existed for 789 years from c.
+1046 BC until 256 BC, the longest span of any dynasty in Chinese history.
 During the Western Zhou period (c.
-1046 – 771 BC), the royal house, surnamed Ji, had military control over ancient China.
+1046 – 771 BC), the royal house, surnamed Ji, had military control over territories centered on the Wei River valley and North China Plain.

 Zhou dynasty | History, Achievements, Art, & Facts | Britannica